Psiphon-Labs/psiphon-tunnel-core/MobileLibrary/iOS/USAGE.md

 The Psiphon Library is available as a XCFramework bundle `.xcframework` that can be easily included in your project using these instructions.

+## Requirements

+Psiphon Library for iOS requires Xcode 11 or above.
+If using CocoaPods, CocoaPods version 1.10 or greater is required.

 ## Using the Library in your App

 **First step:** Review the sample app, located under `SampleApps`.